 Maintenance and Battery health.

-By monitoring key EVs parameters, it’s easy to plan future maintenance of vehicles.
+Monitoring key EV parameters makes it easy to plan future maintenance of vehicles.
 That is especially important for battery health which wears out and degrades over time.
 With battery health monitoring, a company can properly plan battery replacement ahead of time and avoid any problems on planned routes due to battery capacity loss.

 Benefits of Electric Vehicle (EV) fleet management: